We take a look at the pros and cons of paying piecemeal, and how Croptracker can make your payroll decisions faster and easier.

 Piece rate and minimum wage compliance

 Implementing a piece rate pay structure means that employees are paid to complete a particular task by every ‘unit’ created or harvested – so a worker is compensated by individual output, like how much fruit is picked per day.
 Workers must not be paid less than minimum wage after computation of the per-hour price, and employers must also comply with overtime compensation and make sure they keep accurate records to abide by local law.
-To comply with the minimum wage requirement, an employer would have to make a specific calculation (in the US, for example).
+To comply with the minimum wage requirement, an employer would have to make a specific calculation.
 First, the employer must track the total number of hours worked.
 Then, the employer must divide the worker’s piece-rate compensation by the total number of hours worked.
 This will give a theoretical per-hour wage, which will have to be compared against the minimum wage.
 A piece-rate compensation must not be any less than the legal minimum wage in the area.

 Say a worker makes $480 over the course of a 40-hour work week, by way of piece rate.
 The operation they work for equates this amout to a $12 per-hour wage.
 If this particular job took place in Seattle, Washington, where the minimum wage stands at $15, the deficit between this standard and the earned income must be paid out.
 Doing this satisfies the rule of a piece-rate wage not going below the regional minimum wage, and the worker would receive $600.
 A calculation such as this one must be used in each project a worker completes, to ensure legal compliance.
 In Croptracker, minimum wage compensations are automatically calculated for you.